JACCU is looking for a Programme Maker

 - Deep interest in Japan and Japanese culture

-- Excellent command of English and Dutch, Japanese is a plus
+- Excellent command of English and Dutch, if you understand Japanese, it is a plus

 What we offer